Magento vs Shopify: ECommerce Platforms Comparison

 Also read: How to Create an E-Commerce Store with Shopify

 This is where Shopify really shines.
 Shopify offers 24/7 tech support to all store owners.
 The support team is reachable via several means: live chat, e-mail, or phone.
 So, no matter when you encounter a problem, this platform has someone ready and waiting to help.

-Now, let’s give Magento the same close inspection.
+Now, let’s give the Magento ecommerce platform the same close inspection.
 It has its own advantages and disadvantages.

 As an open-source solution, it is very flexible and suited for any kind of online retail.
 Many have called it a “masterpiece of software craftsmanship.”
 However, to take full advantage of the platform, ecommerce business owners need to either have their own programming knowledge, or contract with an ecommerce agency for help.

 It works in any market around the globe, since it supports multiple currencies and tax rates.
 You can even offer different currencies and tax rates on the same store.
 This platform is also easily integrated with several payment gateways, including PayPal.
 That’s no surprise, since eBay is the parent company of both Magento and PayPal.